 7 Partners.
 Groupon has created partnerships to expand rapidly in markets where organic growth was not effective.
 This is part of the logic of first-mover, gain scale as quickly as possible to increase the network effects, pre-empting possible future competitors.
 An example is the one with the chinese mobile operator and internet giant called Tencent : they opened a joint venture called Gaopeng (which recently merged with another provider coupons creating GroupNET).
 After a succesful initial entry in China, groupon started to suffer for many local competitors and it became difficult to grow without a significant local partnership.
 Grouopn might also kickoff soon new partnership to acquire the skills and volumes needed to extend its business model into payment and credit cards.

 8 Revenues streams.
 The most important component of a business model is its revenue generation, ie how the value proposition for all customer segments is finally monetized.
 We discussed this extensively in 1 , 2 , 3 , where we saw that the company gets a 50% commission of the post-discount value of sold coupons.
 There is a non trivial advantage of this model: Groupon is cash flow generator, since cash from coupons is almost immediate (30 days max), while the share paid to merchant is due an average 60 days afterwards.
 This allows to better cope with the growing need for marketing funds during customer base and merchant expansion.
 In addition to transaction fees, Groupon is seeking to diversify revenue sources by extending the product portfolio (Groupon Now for Mobile, Groupon Live) and selling new ancillary services to merchants.
 These include scheduling reservation software, customer profiling systems and new solutions to stimulate customer loyalty for recurrent sales within a specific physical store (Groupon Rewards ).
-We already mentioned Groupon Payments , ie. offering to merchant an alternative to incumbent POS systems, thus earning a fee on transaction of affiliated stores.
+We already mentioned Groupon Payments (acquired by Upserve), ie. offering to merchant an alternative to incumbent POS systems, thus earning a fee on transaction of affiliated stores.
 Still, Groupon main challenge is sustainability of its core growth drivers: how to secure continuous growth of merchant and coupon redemption in its customer base in a market with many offers and competitors.

 09 Cost structure.
 Groupon bear the costs for development of its web platform, IT applications and operation of its data centers .
 However, the highest share of Groupon costs is related to marketing and sales: financial analysts have identified these as the weakest point of the long-term profitability.
 For marketing, a major concern is the rising cost of acquisition of new Grouponers: the ongoing saturation of coupons in consumer inboxes is mandating to start to offer financial incentives to attract new subscribers (“present a friend” rewards).
 The relatively low entry barriers have facilitated the entrance of new competitors (eg Groupalia), thus churn is increasing with lower return from marketing expenses.
 We already discussed the costs implied by the skills needed to create and manage the local lists (city planners & marketing managers).
 The B2B sale sforce is the other extremely expensive item on Groupon P&L: increasing geographical coverage does not happen with risible marginal cost ( as for a new “virtual” store for Ebay).
 Groupon needs to invest in new dedicated local people who need time to develop knowledge of local market.
 Overal rhis conundrum is measured by the comparison of the CAGR trends for revenues vs. the one of sales & marketing costs.